ebardelli/website/content/posts/2025-08-enrollment-projections.md

 - Model the ratio of students who get retained year-to-year using a survival model
 - Explore the use of a time factor to control for time-based trends in retention
-    - Pre vs Post COVID retention
+    - Pre- vs Post-COVID retention

 ## School Setting Promotion